-- Truck movements have not been found to have resulted in off-site or on-site impacts since the commencement of operations in 2016. - Potential traffic impacts have continued to be adequately managed on-site through the implementation of traffic control measures outlined in Table 2.8 and Traffic Management Plan.
+- Truck movements have not been found to have resulted in off-site or on-site impacts since the commencement of operations in 2016. - Potential traffic impacts have continued to be adequately managed on-site through the implementation of traffic control measures outlined in Table 2.6 and Traffic Management Plan. - Veolia has lodged a consent modification request with DPE for transport of FOGO by road to a proposed facility and waste transport to Woodlawn Eco-Precinct by road as an emergency contingency in the event of rail disruption.
+This is expected to require an updated Traffic Impact Assessment to be undertaken if approved.